pouretrebelle/chareads.com/content/videos/2018/05/27-6-months-of-reviews/index.md

   - t: 17:57
     book: The Breakthrough, Daphne du Maurier
   - t: 18:25
-    book: The Distance OF The Moon, Italo Calvino
+    book: The Distance of The Moon, Italo Calvino
-  - t: 19:44
-    book: We Have Always Lived In The Castle, Shirley Jackson
   - t: 19:44
     book: We Have Always Lived In The Castle, Shirley Jackson
   - t: 22:06